Blackberry yoghurt chia parfait in a jar

 Pumpkin seeds – Add protein, zinc, and crunch.

-Date paste – Rich in minerals and fibre; no refined sugars needed.
+Date paste – Rich in minerals and fiber; no refined sugars needed.

 Desiccated coconut – Enhances texture and complements berries.

-Greek or homemade yoghurt.
-For a vegan version, substitute yogurt with plant-based of your choice and honey with maple syrup.
+Greek or homemade yogurt.
+For a vegan version, substitute yogurt with plant-based yogurt.

 Chia seeds – Add texture and omega-3s.